stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 currently defined in the OpenTofu configuration.

 Note that some of the [rebuild role variables](../../ansible/roles/rebuild/README.md) may also be useful as extravars, especially for testing or debugging.
+For example the following comand will run in a non-default partition and does not actually reboot/rebuild nodes, which may be useful for testing interactions with other priority or QOS settings:

+    ansible-playbook ansible/adhoc/rebuild-via-slurm.yml -e 'rebuild_job_partitions=test rebuild_job_reboot=false'

 ## Testing